Altruist Financial Advisors LLC

 What's wrong with whole life policies?

-Whole life policies are the most profitable for the insurance companies.
-Rather than helping insurance companies to make profits, we submit that you'd be better off buying the equivalent insurance amount in term insurance and investing the difference in appropriate investments.
+Whole life policies tend to be extremely profitable for the insurance companies.
+Rather than helping insurance companies to make profits, we feel that most people would be better off buying the equivalent insurance amount in term insurance and investing the difference in appropriate investments.
 Here's why: Let's split up every dollar that you pay into a whole life policy into three categories: the basic insurance premium, the insurance company's profit, and the cash accumulation amount.
-The exact proportions are irrelevant, what is important is to realize that it is broken down into these three categories.
+The exact proportions are irrelevant—what is important is to realize that it is broken down into these three categories.
 Let's assume the following proportions:

-Unfortunately, the cash accumulation part of whole life policies tends to be a very poor performing long-term investment, when compared with long-term returns available from a prudent portfolio of diversified stock and bond mutual funds.
-Further, the only way of getting at the cash accumulation in general is to either cancel the policy or take out a loan against it (if you die, you get the face value of the policy less any outstanding loans — the insurance company always keeps the cash value unless you cancel the policy).
+Unfortunately, we've found that the cash accumulation part of whole life policies tends to be a very poor performing long-term investment, when compared with long-term returns available from a prudent portfolio of diversified stock and bond mutual funds.
+Further, the only way of getting at the cash accumulation in general is to either cancel the policy or take out a loan against it (if you die, you get the face value of the policy less any outstanding loans—the insurance company always keeps the cash value unless you cancel the policy).
 So it is a real stretch to even consider it an "investment" at all.

 What should I do if I already have a whole life policy?